Even after QR codes were invented in 1994, QR codes made a notably huge impact during the COVID-19 pandemic.

 As the mobile penetration rate in Algeria stands at over 111% and most students have access to these gadgets, schools in Algeria are also using QR codes for a blended and interactive learning approach.

-Using QR codes that can redirect to any type of information, students use QR codes to send questions to their teachers, see the platform, ads, grades, and listen to a podcast just by scanning the QR code using their smartphone gadgets.
+Using QR codes that can redirect to any type of information, students use QR codes to send questions to their teachers, see the platform, ads, and grades, and listen to a podcast just by scanning the QR code using their smartphone gadgets.

 QR codes in Africa for digital health pass